Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Genetic operations

+Throughout the experiments, we utilize a 48-core CPU, Intel(R) Xeon(R) Gold 5317 CPU @ 3.00GHz, and a single GPU.
+In the PMO benchmark, runtime varies from less than 10 minutes to several hours for 10K evaluations, depending on tasks and algorithms.
+However, most of the runtime is consumed in evaluating score functions—the motivation for why the sample efficiency matters.
+On the other hand, in the SARS-CoV-2 inhibitor design tasks, 1000 training steps with a batch size of 128 require more than 1 day for PlPro\_7JIR and 2 days for RdRp\_6YYT; more than 95\% of the time is used to evaluation \cite{hu2024molrl}.

-\section{Genetic Operations}
+\section{Genetic operations}

-This section provides details for each operation in our genetic search.
-Note that we adopt Graph GA of \citet{jensen2019graph}, which has demonstrated its powerful performances and has been adopted by GA-related works like Mol GA \citep{tripp2023genetic} and GEGL \citep{ahn2020guiding}.
-Please refer to the original work of \citet{jensen2019graph} for further details.
+This section details each operation in our genetic search; see \cref{fig:ga} for illustration.
+Note that we adopt Graph GA of \cite{jensen2019graph}, which has demonstrated its powerful performances and has been adopted by GA-related works like Mol GA \citep{tripp2023genetic} and GEGL \citep{ahn2020guiding}.